Heavy Metal (album)

-Heavy Metal is the debut solo album by Geese frontman Cameron Winter.
-It was released through Partisan Records and Play It Again Sam on December 6, 2024, and was met with critical acclaim.
+Heavy Metal is the debut solo album by American musician Cameron Winter, best known as the frontman for indie rock band Geese.
+Recorded and produced by both Winter and musician Loren Humphrey, it was released through Partisan Records and Play It Again Sam on December 6, 2024.
+The album was met with critical acclaim, placing on year-end album lists of publications such as Pitchfork and Rolling Stone.